Neuteria/DHCNN/readme.md

 # Dormitory Houseplan Convolutional Neural Network (DHCNN)

-this is an application can generate floorplan with furniture base on CNN
+this is an application can generate layouts with furniture base on CNN

 (Caution: parameters have not been adjust carefully, outcomes may be bad)